AlbertoDMendoza/ArchiMateBestPractices/README.md

 **Enrich your model with data from other systems.**

 - Import CSVs (e.g., from CMDB, HR, or ERP systems)
-- Use jArchi to pull/push data to REST APIs
+- Use jArchi to pull/push data
 - Sync architecture data with PowerBI, GraphDB, or ServiceNow

 ---